Japan Criticizes China over Buoy in Pacific Ocean

 - Русский

-Tokyo, July 5 (Jiji Press)--The Japanese government Friday criticized China for installing a buoy in Japan’s continental shelf in the Pacific Ocean without giving sufficient explanation.
+Tokyo, July 5 (Jiji Press)--The Japanese government Friday criticized China for installing a buoy in the high seas over Japan's continental shelf in the Pacific Ocean without adequate explanation.

 Japan will continue to collect and analyze information, he added.

-Hayashi also said Japan had expressed concerns and doubts over China’s maritime activities and asked Beijing to immediately explain the purpose of the buoy.
+Chinese buoys have been observed near the Senkaku Islands in the East China Sea, which are controlled by Tokyo but claimed by Beijing.
+It is unusual for a Chinese buoy to be set up on the Pacific side of Japan.

-The Chinese side responded that the buoy is for tsunami observation and does not intend to violate Japan’s sovereign rights over its continental shelf, Hayashi said.
+Hayashi said Japan has expressed concerns and suspicions about China's maritime activities and asked Beijing to explain the purpose of the buoy immediately.

 [Copyright The Jiji Press, Ltd.]